-Management has created a plan of remediation to strengthen its internal control over financial reporting.
-The remediation efforts include (1) revising its accounting policies to appropriately identify and account for lease components and the related calculation of deferred revenue, and (2) making improvements to existing processes and controls related to the determination of the accuracy of capital expenditures made for permanent improvements associated with tower installation services.
-Management is implementing training with respect to the new processes and evaluating the need for additional resources.
+Management is in the process of remediating the material weakness described above.
+Management has revised its accounting policies for its tower installation and modification services to identify and account for lease components and the related calculation of deferred revenue and is making improvements to existing processes and controls related to the determination of the accuracy of capital expenditures made for permanent improvements associated with tower installation services.
+Management is also implementing training with respect to the new processes and evaluating the need for additional resources.

 Management believes that the measures described above will remediate the identified material weakness and strengthen the Company's internal control over financial reporting.
-Management has begun to take these actions to remediate the material weakness and may take additional measures to strengthen its internal control environment.
+Management may take additional measures to strengthen its internal control environment.